 The daiquiri has been around since the turn of the 20th century with origins going back into the turn of the 18th century.
 Sugar cane was a big cash crop of the new world prior to items like tobacco and cotton.
 One of the major sugar byproducts was, of course, rum.

-Recipes for a sailor’s grog drink was essentially the same as our recipe for a daiquiri today, just without ice.
+Recipes for a sailor’s grog drink was essentially the same as my recipe for a daiquiri today, just without ice.
 For most of its history, however, rum suffered with a poor reputation.
 Rum was generally considered a low brow drink for the poor and destitute with no other options.

 What Pairs with a Cranberry Daiquiri?

 Since there is an unmistakable flavor of lime running through the daiquiri, that’s the flavor I want to build my pairings off of.

 Seafood is a good starting point for pairings.
 Grilled shrimp or lobster are at the top of my list, as they have a sweet meat that compliments the acidity of a daiquiri.
 When it comes to the cranberry portion of the pairing, I like mesquite smoked chicken or even citrusy pork tenderloin.

 Traditionally a daiquiri will use a white rum.
 I am using Bacardi, but you can use any neutral rum you have on hand.
 You will want to avoid golden, dark, or flavored rums (like coconut).

 When it comes to the best sugar to use, white granulated seems to be the most popular by far.
 Modern versions use simple syrup.
 I was even able to find several references using powdered sugar, though I’d suspect this would require turning it into a slurry first before adding in the sugar to avoid clumps.